-- 5.1 Compulsory dress by level and technical faults for incorrect dress and equipment The following dress is permitted according to the level of competition. - Penalties for incorrect or not permitted dress, saddlery & equipment are outlined in Annex E - a) if dress, saddlery or equipment is "not permitted", use of such items will entail elimination - b) the wearing of "incorrect" dress for the appropriate level will incur a technical fault of 0.5% from each judge.
+5.1 Compulsory dress by level and penalties technical faults for incorrect dress and equipment

+The following dress is permitted according to the level of competition.

+Penalties for incorrect or not permitted dress, saddlery & equipment are outlined in Annex E

+- a) if dress, saddlery or equipment is "not permitted", wearing use of such items will entail elimination - b) the wearing of "incorrect" dress for the appropriate level will incur a penalty of 2 pointstechnical fault of 0.5% from each judge.
 Refer table Annex E